-Zero Waste as Wikipedia will tell you, is a philosophy that encourages the redesign of the life cycle of resources, so that all products are reused and ultimately no rubbish is sent to landfill or burnt.
-The approach encompasses more than simply eliminating waste through reuse and recycling but also aims to restructure production and distribution systems to prevent waste being created in the first place, for example in packaging and single-use items.
-Currently this type of complete circular waste management does not exist, but many people and communities are working towards this ideal.
+The approach encompasses more than simply eliminating waste through recycling, instead aiming to restructure production and distribution systems to prevent the creation of waste to begin with.
+Currently this type of complete circular waste management does not exist, however many people and communities are working towards this goal.

-- Lindsay at Treading My Own Path –> based in Australia
+- Lindsay’s Treading My Own Path Instagram account

-- Biome Stores for great recipes, ideas and zero waste supplies in Australia and online: http://www.biome.com.au/728-zero-waste
+- Biome Stores for great recipes, ideas and zero waste supplies in Australia and online

-- The Wise House for supplies in the UK/Europe and an eco-conscious blog: https://www.thewisehouse.co.uk/blog/
+- The Wise House for supplies in Europe and the UK